ephemeraHQ/frensday/src/prompts/tasks/earl.md

 Welcome!
 I'm Earl, and I'm here to assist you with everything frENSday!

-Join us in our event group chat: https://frens-day-fabrizioguespe.replit.app
+Join us in our event group chat: https://frens-day-fabrizioguespe.replit.app (this is Frame, click the button not the URL)

 If you need any information about the event or our speakers, just ask me.
 I'm always happy to help!